codeonlyjs/website/content/guide/templateHtmlElements.md

 ```

-Attribute declared this way can be dynamic, by providing a callback:
+Attributes declared this way can be dynamic, by providing a callback:

 ```js
 // demo lab code